sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

 be used for any non-OpenMV Cam activites you like.
 FFMPEG can convert/play a large number of file formats.

+    *
+        To convert a video file into a set of pictures select the video file as the source and make the target a "%07d.bmp"/"%07d.jpg"/etc. file name.
+FFMPEG understands ``printf()`` like format statements with an image file format extension to mean it should break the video file up into still images of the target format.

+    *
+        To convert a series of still images into a video set the source file name to "%7d.bmp"/"%7d.jpg"/etc. where all the images in a directory have a name like ``1.bmp``, ``2.bmp``, etc.  FFMPEG understands ``printf()`` like format statements with an image file format extension to mean it should join those images files together into a video.

+    *
+        To convert an `ImageWriter` file into any other video format select the file as the source and target to be whatever file format you want.

+    *
+        To convert a video file of any format into an `ImageWriter` file select the video file you want to convert as the source and set the target to be a ``.bin`` file.
+FFMPEG will then break the video into JPGs and OpenMV IDE will turn these JPGs into RAW Grayscale or RGB565 frames saves to the ``.bin`` file using the `ImageWriter` file format.

+    *
+        To optimize a ``.gif`` file saved by your OpenMV Cam for the web set the source file to be that ``.gif`` and the target file to be another ``.gif``.

+    *
+        To convert an MJPEG file saved by your OpenMV Cam to another format set the MJPEG file as the source and another file using another format (like ``.mp4``) as the target.

 Options
 -------